 Happiness is a state of mind developed through good mental habits.
 However, happiness is not the same as pleasure.
-Pleasure arises from fun, exciting, thrilling and joyful experiences.
+Pleasure arises from fun, exciting, thrilling, and joyful experiences.
 But it is fleeting.
-Happiness, on the other hand, can be long-lasting as it is not dependent on an event or experience or thing.
-It is a mental state that makes you feel better, calm and warm from the inside.
+Happiness, on the other hand, can be long-lasting as it is not dependent on an event or experience, or thing.
+It is a mental state that makes you feel better, calm, and warm from the inside.

 SWB is described as the cognitive & affective (moods, emotions & feelings) evaluations of an individual and their life.
-If you enjoy high levels of satisfaction in your life with little or no negative effect and strong positive effect, then you will have high levels of subjective well being.
+If you enjoy high levels of satisfaction in your life with little or no negative effect and strong positive effect, then you will have high levels of subjective well-being.
 To put it simply, you will be a very happy individual.

 Although it may be hard for most of us to be completely happy, it is not a win or loses situation.
 Between depression and enlightenment, you can experience innumerable levels of happiness.
 And the majority of us fall somewhere in the middle, instead of existing in either extreme.